puppetlabs/puppet-docs/source/puppet/4.9/modules_documentation.markdown

     5. [Limitations - OS compatibility, etc.](#limitations)
     6. [Development - Guide for contributing to the module](#development)

-The table of contents is a best practice, particularly for large or complicated modules.

-The section headings for each top-level section (following the numbered sections in the TOC) should be Level 2 Headings, with each subsection decreasing from there.
-Subsections can be included in the ToC if needed, as shown in the Setup subsections above.

-## Module description
+## Write the module description

-Assume **Module Description** is the first thing a user reads.
-First, it should briefly address what software the module is working with and what it does with that software.
-Does it just install it?
+Write a module description that tells users what software the module is working with and what it does with that software.

+This description helps the user decide if your module is what they want.
+Does your module just install the software?
 Does it install and configure it?
 Check the `summary` field in the module's [metadata.json][].
 Your **Module Description** should be slightly longer and more informative than that.

 A second paragraph can go into more depth on the "How?" and "What?" of a module, giving a user more information about what to expect from the module so they can assess whether they would like to use it or not.